mikavilpas/blink-ripgrep.nvim/README.md

             -- "1024" (bytes by default), "200K", "1M", "1G", which will
             -- exclude files larger than that size. max_filesize = "1M",

+            -- Specifies how to find the root of the project where the ripgrep -- search will start from.
+Accepts the same options as the marker -- given to `:h vim.fs.root()` which offers many possibilities for -- configuration.
+            project_root_marker = ".git",

             -- The casing to use for the search in a format that ripgrep -- accepts.
 Defaults to "--ignore-case".
 See `rg --help` for all the